unyuuie/newsletter_test/README.md

    |     |--  image2.png
    ```

-4. Use Visual Studio Code to open Porject_FOLDER.
+4. Use Visual Studio Code to open Porject_Folder.
 5. Press `Go Live` in the bottom right in Visual Studio Code.